opencrypto/libpki-pqc/README.md

 To fetch and build the libraries and tools, you can run:
 ```
-$ ./build.sh
+$ ./build.sh [ DEST_DIR ] [ LIBPKI_BRANCH ]
 ```
 the script will fetch the liboqs repo and build that first.
 After installation it is the turn for the OQS OpenSSL's repo.
 After the openssl w/ OQS support is built and installed, the script fetches the libpki (libpki-oqs branch), builds it, and installs it in the same location.

-All compiled software is installed in /opt/libpki-oqs.
+All compiled software will be installed in the directory that was specified (`DEST_DIR`).
+If not specified, the default installation directory is `/opt/libpki-oqs`.

+When the use of a specific branch from the LibPKI package is needed, you can specify any branch other than the default `master` to download, compile, and install the code from the selected branch.

 Please review the build.sh script and change the configuration there.